Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Introduction

 This paper is organized as follows.
-From the CSR-cancelation conditions derived in Sec. \ref{section2} with seven degrees of freedom, several conditions are added to provide constraints on the chicane design in Secs. \ref{C-} and \ref{S-}.
-In addition to the condition that the first two dipoles have the same bending angle, in Sec. \ref{C-}, two typical cases of fixed bending radii and fixed dipole lengths are discussed for practical chicane design.
-The calcualtion result demonstrates that a ``negative drift'' between the 2nd and 3rd dipoles is required to cancel the CSR net point kick.
-Then the question arises, whether there exist a chicane that achieves the CSR-cancelation chicane with positive drifts between adjacent dipoles.
-To this end, we prove that such chicane is a $S$-chicane in Sec. \ref{sub:S}.
-For practical design, the bending angle condition in Sec. \ref{C-} is replaced by a position restriction, while the other condition remains unchanged.
-To confirm the results of the model calculation, numerical verifications for the asymmetric $C$- and $S$-chicane are carried out using an integration method and ELEGANT particle tracking.
-In the remainder of Secs. \ref{S-}, we compare the emittance growth between the symmetric $C$- and $S$-chicane and the asymmetric ones with identical bunch compression targets.
-Studies show a good efficiency in suppressing the emittance growth.
+With the CSR point-kick analysis, the conditions for suppressing the emittance growth due to CSR in a chicane can be obtained, as introduced in Sec. \ref{section2}.
+After satisfying the achromatic condition, CSR cancellation conditions, and beam collinear condition, we find that the chicane has an excessive number of degrees of freedom.
+To specify the design of the chicane, in Sec. \ref{C-}, we use two identical dipoles to mimic the structure of a symmetric C-chicane.
+The calculation result shows that a ``negative drift'' between the 2nd and 3rd dipoles is required.
+Then the question arises, whether there exists a chicane that can achieve the CSR cancelation with all positive drifts between the dipoles.
+To this end, we demonstrate that it is a S-chicane geometry, which has never been proved analytically (Sec. \ref{sub:S}).
+The specific asymmetric S-chicane design are introduced in Sec. \ref{S-}.
+In addition, both the integration method and ELEGANT particle tracking are used to verify our calculation results.
+We also compare the emittance growth of the symmetric C- and S-chicanes with that of the asymmetric ones, while maintaining identical bunch compression targets in Sec. \ref{sec.com}.
 Summary and dicussion are presented in Sec. \ref{summary}.